 Each time EPUBCheck is run this way it will overwrite the previous file with the new results so it is not necessary to specify a new file name each time.
 Many text editors will automatically reload the new output when EPUBCheck exits, too, further simplifying the process.

-Although EPUBCheck is capable of capturing the most serious issues that can arise with EPUB publications, it has a number of limitations on what it can effectively check.
+Although EPUBCheck is capable of capturing the most serious usability issues that can arise with EPUB publications, it has a number of limitations on what it can effectively check.
 These include:

 - It provides only limited validation of some technologies, notably CSS, which could cause issues with the presentation.